NovaDev5/evm-portfolio-dapp/README.md

 This repository currently does not include a license file.
 Add an appropriate LICENSE if you plan to share or use the code in other projects.

 ---

-If you want, I can:
-- Provide a patched backend.js that returns the structured JSON (tokens + totalUsdValue) and a matching frontend change in getWalletTokens.js.
-- Create a Docker Compose example to run both services locally.